What are cookies?

 How do I turn cookies off?

 The main browsers allow you to change your cookie settings.
-These settings will typically be found in the ‘options’ or ‘preferences’ menu of your browser.
-In order to understand these settings, the following links may be helpful, otherwise, you should use the ‘Help’ option in your browser for more details.
+These settings will typically be found in your browser’s ‘options’ or ‘preferences’ menu.
+To understand these settings, the following links may be helpful.
+Otherwise, you should use the ‘Help’ option in your browser for more details.

 - Cookie settings in Internet Explorer support.microsoft.com/kb/196955